ananyagoenka/CS6230-group5/hw1-kcount/README.md

 In this task, you should use the **OpenMP** parallel programming framework to parallelize the k-mer counting code.

 You are only allowed to modify the `kmerops.cpp` and `kmerops.h` file.
-Currently, two serial implementations, based on hashmaps and sorting algorithms, are provided as starter code.
+Currently, two serial implementations, based on hash tables and sorting algorithms, are provided as starter code.
 You can parallelize the code in any way you see fit, but you should aim to generate **accurate** results (no estimation) and achieve good performance on CPU nodes of Perlmutter.

 You should provide a `count_kmer_omp` function, which takes in a `DnaBuffer` object wrapped in a unique_ptr and returns a `KmerList` object. `DnaBuffer` consists of multiple DNA sequences, and `KmerList` is a vector of (K-mer, frequency) tuples.
 The function signature should be identical to the provided `count_kmer` function, i.e.